 On TES Resources Owen has created an excellent set of A4 posters inspired by Ian Stewart’s ‘17 Equations that Changed the World‘.

 (You will need to register with TES (free) to download any resources).

-You can read more about the 17 equation on The World Economic Forum where for each equation we have the following information:
+You can read more about the 17 equations on The World Economic Forum where for each equation we have the following information:

 - What does it mean?

 The equations posters together with this information would make an interesting display.